PhantasmicSky/NodestoneBuilder/README.md

 # Maplestory Tri-Node Builder (v1.12)

 This tool has more or less been rendered obsolete with the introduction of allowing you to make your trinodes.
-Thank you for everyone who has used it through the years.
+Thank you to everyone who has used it through the years.

 ## Purpose
 The web application allows users to find and formulate their trinode sets.